Back to Blog

 Pro TipsMust Know

-Quick Answer Fix #NAME? errors with =IFERROR(A1, "") or check Formula bar for typos in named ranges.
+Quick Answer Fix #NAME? errors with =IFERROR(formula, "Error Message") or check for typos in formula names.

-Nothing is worse than a #NAME? error 5 minutes before a meeting.
-You've spent hours crafting the perfect report, only to have it ruined by a mysterious error.
-By the end of this post, you'll be able to identify and fix #NAME? errors in your Excel formulas.
-Imagine you have a dataset of 5,000 Sales IDs, and you're trying to calculate the total sales for each region using a formula that references a named range.
+Nothing is worse than encountering a #NAME? error 5 minutes before a meeting.
+You've spent hours creating a complex spreadsheet, and now it's not calculating correctly.
+By the end of this post, you'll be able to identify and resolve #NAME? errors in your Excel formulas.

 The "Old Way" vs. "Smart Way" Comparison